peterruler/A-Medical-AI-Chat/README.md

 - `conda activate torch`

 # Load Model - ggml-model-Q8_0.gguf - 7B Model  - M1 Mac needed - in german
+- In case a model is not listed on https://ollama.com/library:
 - First install the huggingface-cli:
 - `pip3 install huggingface-hub`
 - Load the model file to local cache (danger, have at least 6 GB of free space):